 A ruptured spleen causes abdominal pain, usually severe, but not always.
 The severity and even the location of the pain depend on how badly the spleen has ruptured and how much blood leaks out.
 Pain may be felt in these locations:

 Internal bleeding caused by the ruptured spleen can cause blood pressure to drop.
-This can cause:
+This is a medical emergency that can cause:

 How Is a Ruptured Spleen Diagnosed?

 The doctor will do a physical exam and ask about the patient's medical history and feel their belly area.
 The abdominal area may feel hard and look swollen (distended) because it has filled with blood.
 If there has been a great deal of blood loss from the spleen, the patient may have low blood pressure and a rapid heart rate.
 Sudden low blood pressure in someone who is believed to have a spleen injury, particularly a young person, is a sign that the condition is especially severe, and emergency surgery is needed.